Be on the frontline of global affairs with our expert-led Diplomacy and International Relations master’s

 Learn in the capital

-We are only 30 minutes from central London and its embassies, international organisations, and think tanks.
+Our campus is located in the green and picturesque London borough of Richmond-upon-Thames, with access to the capital's embassies, international organisations, and think tanks.
 You’ll be able to visit significant sites, such as:

 - Houses of Parliament